How to Talk During the Coding Interview: A Step-by-Step Guide

 In this article, I’ll go through, step-by-step, how you can approach the communication portion of the coding interview.

 Disclaimer: this article is geared towards data structures interview questions.
-While the examples may be different than in system design questions, I believe the general advice stays the same.

 Naturally, we’ll start at the beginning of the interview.